juxt/yada/dev/resources/user-manual.md

 possible to predcit the number and nature of the files contained in a directory at the time of a request.

-For this reason, yada supports the notion of __subresources__.
-Any __resource__ can declare that it manages sub-resources by declaring a __:subresource___ entry in its __resource-model__.
-The value of a subresource is a single-arity function, taking the __request-context__, that returns a new __resource__, from which a temporary handler is constructed to serve just the incoming request.
+For this reason, yada supports the notion of __sub-resources__.
+Any __resource__ can declare that it manages sub-resources by declaring a __:sub-resource___ entry in its __resource-model__.
+The value of a sub-resource is a single-arity function, taking the __request-context__, that returns a new __resource__, from which a temporary handler is constructed to serve just the incoming request.

-Subresources are recursive.
-The resource that is returned from a __subresource__ function can itself declare that it provides its own subresources, _ad infinitum_.
+Sub-Resources are recursive.
+The resource that is returned from a __sub-resource__ function can itself declare that it provides its own sub-resources, _ad-infinitum_.

 ### Path info

-When routing, it is common for resources that provide subresources to match a set of URIs all starting with a common prefix, and extract the rest of the path from the request's `:path-info` entry.
+When routing, it is common for resources that provide sub-resources to match a set of URIs all starting with a common prefix, and extract the rest of the path from the request's `:path-info` entry.
 This is achieved by declaring a __:path-info?__ entry in the